 - There is no support infrastructure behind it.

 - It is extremely vulnerable to malware.

 The case is often made that sites and services that employ open-source code are safer owing to Linus’s Law, aka the “many eyes theory,” but that idea has been heavily disputed.
 It is best practice whenever possible to avoid involving third parties.

 Bring Your Excel Spreadsheets Inside a Virtual Data Room

-The security measures offered by Excel are somewhat decentralized and focused primarily on ease of sharing rather than safety.
-Caplinked believes that you shouldn’t have to make that choice.
+Now that you know some options on how to encrypt an Excel file, you may have realized that the security measures offered by Excel are somewhat decentralized and focused primarily on ease of sharing rather than safety.
+CapLinked believes that you shouldn’t have to make that choice.
 Virtual data rooms provide workspaces protected by state-of-the-art security measures and customizable workflow settings.
 This means that you remain in control in real-time of who has access to your documents, and you don’t have to worry about external threats.